 When you're ready for your bot to be available on the web, deploy your bot to Azure or deploy to your own web service or data center.
 Having an address on the public internet is the first step to your bot coming to life on your site, or inside chat channels.

-Connect your bot to channels such as Facebook, Messenger, Slack, Microsoft Teams, Telegram, and SMS via Twilio.
-Bot Framework does most of the work necessary to send and receive messages from all of these different platforms—your bot application receives a unified, normalized stream of messages regardless of the number and type of channels it is connected to.
+Connect your bot to channels, such as Facebook, Messenger, Slack, Microsoft Teams, Telegram, and SMS via Twilio.
+Bot Framework does most of the work necessary to send and receive messages from all of these different platforms—your bot application receives a unified, normalized stream of messages regardless of the number and type of channels it's connected to.
 For information on adding channels, see channels topic.

 Use the data collected in Azure portal to identify opportunities to improve the capabilities and performance of your bot.
 You can get service-level and instrumentation data like traffic, latency, and integrations.
 Analytics also provides conversation-level reporting on user, message, and channel data.
 For more information, see how to gather analytics.